 - Kirby Dick’s Twist of Faith shows a man struggling to come to terms with his past sexual abuse at the hands of a Catholic priest.

-Not Oscar contenders: Iraq War documentaries
+Iraq War documentaries out of contention

-Whether due to eligibility or other issues, conspicuously absent from the list of Best Documentary Feature Oscar semifinalists are several Iraq War-related and other political documentaries released this year, including Jehane Noujaim’s Al Jazeera documentary Control Room, and Robert Greenwald’s Outfoxed: Rupert Murdoch’s War on Journalism and Uncovered: The War on Iraq.
+Whether due to eligibility or other issues, conspicuously absent from the list of Best Documentary Feature Oscar semifinalists are several Iraq War-related and other political documentaries released this year, including Jehane Noujaim’s Al Jazeera documentary Control Room, and Robert Greenwald’s anti-fascist-propaganda Outfoxed: Rupert Murdoch’s War on Journalism and anti-Iraq War Uncovered: The War on Iraq.

 The anti-George W. Bush/anti-Iraq War effort, however, is eligible in other Oscar slots, including Best Picture.